puppetlabs/puppet-docs/source/pe/3.7/console_rake_api.markdown

 ### `nodegroup:addgroup[name,group]`

-Add a child group to a nodegroup.
+Add a child group to a node group.

 **Parameters:**